List of Magic: The Gathering novels

 Theros was the last block to receive a companion novel, and only in e-book form, with Wizards of the Coast citing various reasons including a decline in sales and an outdated model as two major contributing factors for the decision.
 Beginning with the Khans block in 2013, the company decided to tell the storyline through the cards and free online articles and found that more players were familiar with the block story line than were previously when only novels told the story.

 This approach continued through 2017.
 Then, Wizards of the Coast hired novelist and scriptwriter Nic Kelman as their Head of Story and Entertainment.
 Kelman's task was to assemble all of the lore established from previous card sets and the published novels, comics, and other materials as to create the game's "cosmology" or the story bible that established all the known planes and elements of those planes, the individual Planeswalkers and their connections to others, and other details that then could be passed not only to the teams developing new cards but also to those expanding the franchise with new novels and other content.
 In 2018, Brandon Sanderson published an e-book, Children of the Nameless, marking the return of novels.
 War of the Spark: Ravnica (2019) by Greg Weisman was the first print book after an eight-year break.
 It corresponded with the final set of a three part Ravnica storyline and received a sequel.
 However, the sequel was widely panned and Wizards of the Coast "canceled plans for the book that was intended for the game's next set, Theros: Beyond Death".
 Then in 2020, with the Zendikar Rising (2020) set, the Magic storyline returned via story articles on the official website.

+In 2025, Wizards announced a standalone print YA novel entitled Strixhaven: Omens of Chaos, written by Seanan McGuire and published by Penguin Random House, which is intended to release along with the upcoming Secrets of Strixhaven (2026) set.